rubendiazzz/42Cursus/README.md

 ### Born2beRoot

 The Born2beRoot project is a system administration project that involves setting up a virtual machine and configuring various system settings.
 It includes tasks such as setting up a firewall, configuring network settings, and setting up user accounts.

+### Pipex

+The Pipex project is a program that simulates the functionality of the shell command pipeline.
+It takes two file names as arguments and two commands with their arguments.
+The output of the first command is used as the input for the second command.
+The program creates a pipeline of two processes, where the output of the first process is connected to the input of the second process.

+#### Grade: N/A

 ## Contributing